zachleigh/pronounce-php/README.md

 * Microsoft SQL Server / SQL Azure: **SqlsrvDatabase**
 * 4d: **FourD** (A class naming rule exception exists for this, but it is untested)

 The adapter class should be in its own file in src/Database/Databases/ and must implement DatabaseInterface.
 If you make a new adapter, please let me know so I can include it in the main program.
+If you dont know how to write a new adapter, let me know and Ill do it if time permits.

 Besides making an adapter, you will also have to make a new array for the database in 'connections' in config.php.